wassname/world-models-sonic-pytorch/README.md

 I have included the pretrained models in releases

-- 01_gather_dynamics training_data.py
-- 02_train_dynamics model.ipynb
-- 03_train_controller.ipynb
+- `04_train_PPO_v4-all-curiosity.ipynb` to train from scratch.
+Run if with verbose=True to see the performance.

 ## Hyperparameters

 ### Loss weights

-`02_train_dynamics model.ipynb` uses joint training for the VAE, forward, and inverse models (https://arxiv.org/abs/1803.10122).
+The model uses joint training for the VAE, forward, and inverse models (https://arxiv.org/abs/1803.10122).
 This introduces a few new hyperperameters, but at of 20180520 there is no information on how to set these.
 The parameters are lambda_vae and lambda_finv.

 We want changes to be within an order of magnitude, and we preffer loss VAE to be optimised preferentially, then mdnrnn, then finv.
 So we want to set it so that loss_vae is large.